jfwberg/lightweight-data-cloud-util/wip.md

 - Upgrade all data tables (yaml / streaming ingestion)
 - Delete dataCloudUtil LWC
 - Delete help modal LWC

-- Move YAML generation logic to apex and build support for multiple objects
+- upgrade aura ifs to lwc:if
+- fix picklist options for metadata configuration (own picklist component?)
+- check all loading items in the apex methods
 - Move the modal logic out of the modals and use the modals for visibility only